sainik-developer/sainik-freelancr-website/_pages/about-me.md

 author_profile: true
 ---

-**Make development quick and high quality.** I am having 10 years of experiences of developing software with large, small and R&D companies in India and Europe.
-Having xperiece in completing successful Android and full stack application with proper architecture.Completed one Android sdk for with flip paging with reasonable amount of clean code related architecture.
+**Make development quick and high quality.**
+My name is Sainik Chattapadhyay,having 10 years of experiences of developing software with large, small and R&D companies in India and Europe.
+I have complated my Master in Technology from *Indian Institute of Information Technology, Allahabad*code related.
+Having experiece in completing successfully Android and full stack application with best architecture.I have my own android library and which is partly open-sourced at [link to EBook Player!] https://github.com/sainik-developer/ebook_Player

 ## Skills
  * Programming Language : Java(8+ and prior), Kotlin, Scala, , Java script, Type script, Shell script.